 Duke students, faculty and staff and affiliates with a Duke NetID have off-campus access to many databases and e-journals.
 Patrons can use one of the following methods.

-Access via the Library Access Button
+Access via the Library website

 Access via Duke's VPN

 Connect via Duke's VPN.
 A virtual private network (VPN) allows you to create a secure connection from your computer to Duke over a public network while working remotely.

 When logging in, click on the "Group" dropdown menu, and select "Library Resources Only."
 Selecting this group allows you to access all library resources as if you were physically on campus.